JiangXL/BIO310-NeuroBiology-2018/lect11_SynapticPlasticity.md

 depletion of synaptic vesicles that ready to undergo exocytosis.

 ## Short-term synaptic plasticity
+The amount of neurotransmitter released from presynaptic terminals and are based on alterations in Ca2+ signaling and synaptic vesicle pools at recently active terminals.

 ## Long-term synaptic plasticity
+Longer-lasting forms of synaptic plasticity such as LTP and LTD are also based on Ca2+ and other intracellular second messengers.

+- At least some of the synaptic changes produced by these long-lasting forms of plasticity are postsynaptic, caused by changes in neurotransmitter receptor trafficking, although alterations in neurotransmitter release from the presynaptic terminal can also occur.
+- In these more enduring forms of plasticity, protein phosphorylation and changes in gene expression greatly outlast the period of synaptic activity and can yield changes in synaptic strength that persist for hours, days, or even longer.

 aSynaptic factilitation
 Synaptic depression